capncapes/capncapes.github.io/git.md

 ### Remove all instances of a file

 To remove all occurences of a specific file, use the following command.
 This is useful for Mac users who constantly battle the `.DS_Store` file that creeps into project directories.
+See my [blog post on the `.DS_Store` file](/martech/2022/git-remove-ds-store) for more information.

 `find . -name .DS_Store -print0 | xargs -0 git rm -f --ignore-unmatch`